MicrosoftDocs/azure-docs/articles/active-directory/hybrid/how-to-dirsync-upgrade-get-started.md

 1. Open a Command Prompt window.

-1. In the install location of Azure AD Connect (the default is *C:\Program Files\Microsoft Azure Active Directory Connect*), run the following command:
+1. In the installation location of Azure AD Connect (the default is *C:\Program Files\Microsoft Azure Active Directory Connect*), run the following command:

    `AzureADConnect.exe /ForceExport`